 - Well-worn slide mark from the burrow directly into the water.

-- Characteristic footprints sometimes left in the soft mud on the river bank, especially near a burrow
+- Characteristic footprints sometimes left in the soft mud on the riverbank, especially near a burrow

 - Freshwater streams, lakes or rivers, including artificial dams

-- Alpine to tropical are
+- Alpine to tropical areas

 - 12 years average life span in the wild